Philip Marlowe: Biographical notes

 He frequently drinks coffee.
 Eschewing the use of filters (see Farewell, My Lovely), he uses a vacuum coffee maker (see The Long Good-bye, chapter 5).
 He smokes and prefers Camel cigarettes.
-At home, he sometimes smokes a pipe.
-A chess adept, he almost exclusively plays against himself or plays games from books.
+At home and at his office (see Playback) he sometimes smokes a pipe.
+A chess adept, he is often described as playing games against himself or setting out and duplicating historical tournament games from books as a means of relaxation or clearing his head.